Family Portrait (Modern Family): Plot

 Claire's (Julie Bowen) perfect plans for a beautiful family portrait are pulled apart by various mishaps.

 Phil (Ty Burrell) takes Alex (Ariel Winter) to a Lakers game with Gloria (Sofía Vergara) and Manny (Rico Rodriguez).
 During the game, Claire and Haley (Sarah Hyland) see Phil on TV.
 Claire phones him, but then sees him reject the call.
 Phil and Gloria appear on the "kiss cam", and when they don't initially kiss, the crowd boos causing Gloria to plant one on Phil.
 Alex then gets a message saying that Claire was angry with Phil after seeing him on TV.
 Although Claire didn't see the kiss, Phil now thinks she did.

 A stray pigeon enters Mitchell (Jesse Tyler Ferguson) and Cameron's (Eric Stonestreet) house, and Mitchell battles to get it out.
 As a result, he destroys the house.
 Cameron gets a job as a wedding singer and Luke (Nolan Gould) interviews Jay (Ed O'Neill) for a school project.
 Luke finds Jay's stories boring so Jay invents much more exciting ones.
 Haley gets a pimple and tries to get her mother to postpone the portrait, something that Claire does not agree to.

 All the while Claire battles the Dunphys' broken stair to fix it so everything would be perfect for the portrait.
 She ends up destroying it completely so she calls Mitchell to ask him to do the shooting at his place.
 After his battle with the pigeon though, the house is in the worst condition for a photo shooting so he tells her what she is asking is impossible.

 Nonetheless, Claire manages to get the whole family perfectly dressed and barely on time for the picture.
-However various squabbles come up, including the kiss and Cameron being angry over the destroyed house.
-Claire's perfectionism finally gets to Jay and he starts a mud fight, dirtying their perfect white costumes.
+However various squabbles come up, including the kiss, Cameron being angry over the destroyed house, Haley’s pimple and also Gloria’s choice of dress.
+Jay tries to calm Claire down but eventually Claire's perfectionism finally gets to him and he starts a mud fight, dirtying their perfect white costumes.
 This loosens everyone up, and instead of the perfect portrait the family instead take a series of fun pictures in varying positions.
 While later hanging the framed picture, Claire admits that she loves the result more than any perfectly posed family portrait.